logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ## Conclusion
 This blog post has presented Ambroise's recent work on transformers for time series forecasting.
 By integrating SAM with channel-wise attention, SAMformer achieves state-of-the-art performance with a lightweight and robust design, making it a superior choice for time series forecasting.
 While there are many models and now foundation models for time series forecasting, SAMformer has the benefit of simplicity and efficiency.
 Beyond the model itself, we felt it was important to share the research process that led to it in a world of rapid changes and extreme development of algorithms that are performance-oriented.
 While SAMformer outperforms SOTA models (at the time) for a fraction of the computational cost, our goal was primarily to better understand the failure modes by rigorous analysis.
 We hope this kind of methodology can inspire researchers and practitioners towards more efficient and reliable methods.

-Finally, we felt the need to recall in these troubled times the necessity of open-minded and open-source research for the community.
-In particular, this work would not have been possible without access to the code and papers of SAM[], $\sigma$-reparam[] or machine learning libraries such as PyTorch, TensorFlow, or Scikit-Learn.
+Finally, we want to acknowledge and thank the open-source community.
+In particular, this work would not have been possible without access to the code and papers of SAM[], $\sigma$-reparam[] or to the machine learning libraries such as PyTorch, TensorFlow, or Scikit-Learn.
 For the reader interested in more mathematical details or getting started with SAMformer, the paper is on [arXiv](https://arxiv.org/pdf/2402.10198), and the code can be found on [github](https://github.com/romilbert/samformer).

 ## <a id="acknowledgments"></a>Acknowledgments 🙏🏾
 We thank TBD for taking the time to proofread this blog post.
 SAMformer <d-cite key="ilbert2024samformer"></d-cite> is the first published paper of Ambroise's thesis and he thanks all his co-authors and particularly his supervisor, Ievgen Redko, for the freedom and trust he provided during this project.